renovate-tests/haleck.is/content/blog/moving-to-estonia-for-introverts-1/index.md

 ### **Intro**

-My name is Artjoms and I’m an iOS developer at [Pipedrive](https://www.pipedrive.com/en/jobs) and [DevTernity](https://devternity.com?r=Y2NyYXp5Lmpqb2VAZ21haWwuY29t) conference organiser.
+My name is Artjoms and I’m an iOS developer at [Pipedrive](https://www.pipedrive.com/en/jobs).
 I have moved to Estonia recently and want to share my journey in a series of small posts.

 There are already lots of relocation guides about moving to Estonia or any other country out there, which I, of course, used a lot in my relocation process.
 They usually focus more on practical relocation aspect, which is really nice and useful.
 But what I wanted to describe here is how my relocation process went on, while facing pure introvert problems, trying to share some of my findings and practices I have discovered during this life changing journey.